For the grass that you’ve just eaten, oh goat,

 So that we can take out your pashm

-These lines penned by Monisha Ahmed in her book Pashmina: The Kashmir Shawl and Beyond succinctly summarise the worth and value of a Pashmina goat in the eyes of the herder.
+These lines penned by Monisha Ahmed in her book Pashmina: The Kashmir Shawl and Beyond succinctly summarize the worth and value of a Pashmina goat in the eyes of the herder.
 Metaphorically, even the world is at the behest of this goat that produces pashm, which is an object de art in the elite circles and rightly so.

 Though they are commonly referred to as Changpas, don’t assume that they are a single community.
 Their groups are divided basis their place of origin and each unit has a chief and marked grazing areas.
-Some accounts suggest that there are 14 such groups residing in Ladakh and these vary in size from 20 to 176 families.
+Some accounts suggest that there are 14 such groups residing in Ladakh and these vary from 20 to 176 families.

 It is intriguing to know that each of these units has a specific name.
 For instance, there’s one that’s called Rupshu, which consists of roughly 120 families.
 While there are some variations, most of them lead the same living and their practices do not differ as such.